 Caffeine and Gastric Sleeve Surgery

-Drinks such as soda, energy drinks, sweet teas all have high caffeine in it which might be hard to consume after your surgery.
-After surgery, it is important for your body to try to adapt to the new environment, and trying to consume high caffeine things may not be the best idea.
+Drinks such as soda, energy drinks, and sweet teas all have high caffeine, which might be hard to consume after surgery.
+After surgery, it is vital for your body to adapt to the new environment, and consuming high-caffeine things may not be the best idea.

 You may drink 1 or 2 cups of regular coffee after gastric sleeve procedure.
 Monitor your own tolerance to caffeine and make sure you stay well hydrated.
 You may add non-fat milk or milk substitutes with fortified calcium to your coffee to make up for calcium loss.

 Adding sweeteners, flavors, and cream to your cup can all add calories to your daily diet